nguyenvinh2/Sandman/README.md

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-For the versions available, please see https://github.com/zahram1087/Sandman.

 ## Authors

 Vinh Nguyen: https://github.com/nguyenvinh2/